 - Even after watering, the foliage is wilting.

 - Lastly, the soil mix has lightened, gotten harder, and compacted.

 Steps to Repot Purple Anthurium

-- Assemble a container that is one size larger than the one you’re using now.
+- Assemble a container one size larger than the one you’re using now.

 - The new container’s diameter should be an inch or two (2.5-5 cm) bigger than the old one.

-- Use a light, loose medium potting mix that closely resembles the plant’s present potting mix.
+- Use a light, loose medium potting mix that resembles the plant’s present potting mix.

 - Fill the new container halfway with fresh potting soil, just enough to bring the top of the Anthurium’s rootball to within an inch of the container’s rim.